coredns/policy/README.md

   - `block` : interrupt the DNS resolution, reply with NXDOMAIN code
   - `drop` : interrupt the DNS resolution, do not reply (client will time out)

 * **EXPRESSION** defines the boolen expression for the rule.
-Expression is a [go-like language](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) where the variables are either the `metadata` of CoreDNS either a list of names associated with the DNS query/response information.
+Expression uses a [c-like expression format](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) where the variables are either the `metadata` of CoreDNS or the fields of a DNS query/response.
+Common operators apply.
-Usual operators applies.

   Examples:
   * `client_ip == '10.0.0.20'`